-When concluding the exercise, emphasize that whilst poverty may emerge as the predominant cause for trafficking, it is not necessarily the only basis and the Trainer may discuss the possibility for

-'abuse of power' by the perpetrator of the 'position of vulnerability' of a potential victim.
+When concluding the exercise, emphasize that whilst poverty may emerge as the predominant cause for trafficking, it is not necessarily the only basis and the Trainer may discuss the possibility for 'abuse of power' by the perpetrator of the 'position of vulnerability' of a potential victim.
 The need to look beyond poverty alone as the prime cause should be stressed by the Trainer; and the emerging aspirations of people and societies along with other factors need to be emphasized.

-Activity 4: Power-Point Presentation and Open Discussion on the Crime Scenario of Trafficking in Persons in the State
+Activity 4: Power point Presentation and Open discussion on the Crime Scenario of Trafficking in Persons in the State

 Objective of the Session To enable participants to know the crime statistics for human trafficking from their State.
-Estimated Time 10 Minutes Methodology Open discussion Material Required Slides from Power-Point Presentation Expected Outcome This session will enable the participants to question whether the crime data is an accurate reflection of the extent of trafficking in the State.
+Estimated Time 10 Minutes Methodology Open discussion Material Required Slide from Power Point presentation Expected Outcome This session will enable the participants to question whether the crime data is an accurate reflection of the extent of trafficking in the State.

-Step 1: Prepare the following slide in a power-point presentation and show to the participants.
+Step 1: Prepare the following slides in a power point presentation and show to the participants.

-Crime Scenario of Trafficking in Persons in the State of AP
+Crime Scenario of Trafficking in Persons in the States of Andhra Pradesh and Telangana